junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 The belly is swollen with gas and uncomfortable, there are mild intestinal cramps, and the person farts and burps a lot.
 The burps have a bad taste, like sulfur.
 There is usually no fever.

 Giardia infections sometimes clear up by themselves.
 Good nutrition helps.
-Severe cases are best treated with metronidazole (see p.
-368).
-Quinacrine (Atabrine, p.
-369) is cheaper and often works well, but causes worse side effects.
+Severe cases are best treated with metronidazole (see [page 368](#page-368)).
+Quinacrine (Atabrine, [page 369](#page-369)) is cheaper and often works well, but causes worse side effects.

 # [146](#page-146)